Why “Good Content” Doesn’t Turn Into Pipeline

 “Do you have an example of this with a team our size?”

-They’re looking for something they can point to.
-At this point, it’s not really about understanding anymore; it’s about trust.
+At this point, it’s not really about understanding; it’s about trust.
 It’s about whether the person championing you can walk into a room and defend the decision without feeling exposed.
+They’re looking for something that lowers the risk of being wrong.

 And that’s a very different job than just agreeing with a good idea.

-There’s a Wynter stat that comes up a lot in these conversations: most B2B SaaS buyers ultimately choose from a shortlist they already trust.
+There’s a well-known stat that comes up a lot in sales and marketing conversations: most B2B SaaS buyers ultimately choose from a shortlist they already trust.
 By the time they’re talking to vendors, they’re usually confirming a decision, not starting from scratch.
+(This Wynter survey confirms it, for example.)

 So if you’re not already in that consideration set, or you’re the less obvious choice, it’s not enough for your content to make sense.
 Whether you publish five or 10 blog posts a week doesn’t matter.
 Your content has to make someone feel comfortable putting their name behind it.

-It’s the page someone can send around internally when they need to explain why you over another option.
+Evaluation and conversion content is the page someone can send around internally when they need to explain why you over another option.
 It’s the case study that sounds close enough to their situation that they can say, “This is basically us.”
-It’s a comparison that makes the trade-offs clear without them having to fill in the gaps.
+It’s a comparison that makes the trade-offs clear without them having to fill in the gaps and your reviews.

 When “good content” doesn’t build into a decision.